bespoyasov/refactor-like-a-superhero/manuscript-en/22-cheatsheet.md

 The recommendations are based on the topics from the previous chapters.
 Before applying them, it's worth reading the chapters to assess whether these techniques fit your project, style, and coding habits.

-This isn't a list of strict rules.
-Rather, it's a set of tips you can consider.
+It isn't a list of strict rules.
+Instead, it's a set of tips you can consider.

 ## Searching for Problems